IoT Sensor Data Ingestion & Time-Series Synchronization

 except (json.JSONDecodeError, ValidationError) as exc:

-# Quarantine for CAPA review; do not silently drop.
+# Quarantine for CAPA review; never silently drop — §11.10(a) reliability.

 logger.warning("Quarantined malformed payload: %s", exc)